 "Don't just pretend to be good…put away all deception, envy and fraud.
 Long to grow up into the fullness of your salvation."1

-I read the other day about a little boy who loved to play Superman.
+I read a while ago about a little boy who loved to play Superman.

 Each morning three-year-old Ray would ask his mother to pin a bath towel to the back shoulders of his size 2 T-shirt.
 Immediately in his young imaginative mind the towel became a brilliant magic blue and red cape.
 And he (in his fantasy) became Superman.